DrXendria/DrXendria/README.md

-Aşağıdaki ikonlara tıklayarak sosyal medya hesaplarıma ulaşabilirsiniz.
+Aşağıdaki ikonlara tıklayarak sosyal medya hesaplarıma ulaşabilirsiniz:

 ### 📩 Connect with me: